cmb69/video_xh/itube/README.md

 upload the whole folder to your webspace into the `userfiles/media` folder of CMSimple_XH.
 Then use Video_XH to show the video on your website.

+### Input Videos

+While ITube will convert almost any video that you pass it, a couple of notes:

+* Use meaningful (but not overly long) video filenames; that might be good for SEO, and also for users downloading the videos.

+* Avoid special characters (like spaces and punctuation) in the video filenames;
+  while that might work fine for ITube, it can cause portability issues, and is also somewhat confusing.

+* Provide properly post-processed input videos to ITube.
+The script does no post-processing on itself (except for quick and dirty deinterlacing, if needed, and the necessary downscaling), so depending on your input video, you should do this by other means (there are plenty of solutions available elsewhere, commercial and free).
+It is strongly suggested that you keep the (post-processed) input videos, so you can re-encode them with newer versions of ITube later.

+* Provide videos with a contempary resolution to ITube.
+While the script accepts even 240p videos, you do not want to present such small videos to all of your visitors – some may not be able to watch bigger videos due to limited bandwidth or device power, but most usually are.
+So use HD videos as input, or at least full PAL/NTSC SD content.
+If you still have some smaller videos you consider worthwhile to show on your Website, consider to apply some sophisticated upscaling algorithms in the post-processing step (commercial and free solutions are available elsewhere).

+* Usually you should not alter the framerate of the videos; either of 24fps, 25fps, 30fps, 50fps and 60fps are fine; even smaller fps values may be okay.
+  While there are a couple of ways to change the framerate during post-processing, the results are not unlikely to yield bad results when re-encoded with ITube.

+* ITube only takes into account the main video and audio streams of the input videos and ignores other streams, because 1 video and 1 audio stream is the least common denominator regarding browser support.
+If ITube picks up undesired streams, you need to re-mux the videos upfront.

 ## Troubleshooting

 Report bugs and ask for support either on